Mariacharlote/LIGHTS-CAMERA-DATABASE-EXPLORING-THE-WORLD-OF-MOVIES/README.md

-it can be noted from above that the Return on investment (ROI) is not guaranteed by the production budget used .
+It can be noted from above, the Return on investment (ROI) is not guaranteed by the production budget used .

 The scatter plot shows very little correlation between the ROI and investment put in.